 Agreement to Arbitrate Claims.
 Except for Exempt Claims (as defined below), You and Cellular Sales (each, a “Party,” and collectively, the “Parties”) agree to arbitrate, pursuant to the Arbitration Guidelines set forth below (the “Arbitration Guidelines”), any and all Claims either Party may have against the other.
 The Parties also agree to arbitrate, pursuant to the Arbitration Guidelines, any and all Claims You have against any officer, director, employee, or representative of any Cellular Sales Entity (each, a “Cellular Sales Representative”) for acts and/or omissions allegedly occurring within the course and scope of the Cellular Sales Representative’s employment with Cellular Sales.

 Agreement to Negotiate.
-Prior to instituting any arbitration proceeding, or in the case of an Exempt Claim, prior to instituting any action in small claims court, You and Cellular Sales agree to first attempt to resolve any Claim by negotiating with each other.
-In facilitation thereof, the Party asserting any Claim (the “Claimant”) shall give written notice to the other Party of the Claim (the “Claim Notice”) which shall include (i) a reasonable description of the facts giving rise to the Claim; (ii) a proposed resolution to the Claim; and (iii) the Claimant’s contact information (e.g., e-mail, telephone, and/or street address) including the preferred method and best time of day to be contacted.
-Upon receipt of a Claim Notice, the receiving Party shall promptly contact the Claimant in an effort to resolve the Claim.
+Prior to instituting any arbitration proceeding, or in the case of an Exempt Claim, prior to instituting any action in small claims court, the Party asserting any Claim (the “Claimant”) shall give written notice to the other Party of the Claim (the “Claim Notice”) which shall include (i) a reasonable description of the facts giving rise to the Claim; (ii) a proposed resolution to the Claim; and (iii) the Claimant’s contact information (e.g., e-mail, telephone, and/or street address) including the preferred method and best time of day to be contacted.
 Claim Notices from You must be mailed or delivered to Cellular Sales Management Group, LLC, 9040 Executive Park Drive, Knoxville, Tennessee 37923 ATTN: General Counsel.
 Claim Notices from Cellular Sales must be mailed or delivered to You at the address given to Cellular Sales in conjunction with your most recent transaction with Cellular Sales.
+Upon receipt of a Claim Notice, the receiving Party may, at its sole discretion, contact the Claimant in an effort to resolve the Claim.

 Arbitration Guidelines.
 If the Claim is not resolved within 30 days following delivery of the Claim Notice and provided the Party wishes to pursue the Claim, the Party must initiate arbitration proceedings with the American Arbitration Association (“AAA”) in accordance with its Consumer Arbitration Rules (the “AAA Consumer Arbitration Rules”); provided, however, in the case of an Exempt Claim, the Party may alternatively initiate an action in any small claims court possessed of requisite jurisdiction.
 The applicable AAA Consumer Arbitration rules are available at www.adr.org.